Tylden railway station

-Tylden railway station, a former station on the Daylesford railway line in Victoria, Australia, was located about 2.4 km to the east of Tylden township, near Central Road.
-The station opened at the same time as the Carlsruhe to Trentham section of the line on 16 February 1880, and closing on or before 3 July 1978 when the line was closed.
+Tylden railway station was a railway station on the Daylesford line in Victoria, Australia, which was located about 2.4 km to the east of Tylden township, near Central Road.
+The station was opened in March 1880, after the Daylesford branch had been completed from Carlsruhe as far as Trentham.
+The station was 90.9 km from Spencer Street station (now Southern Cross), via Carlsruhe.

+In February 1928, the station became unstaffed and was supervised from Carlsruhe station.
+In 1969, the platform was 46m in length.
+Tylden station was closed 3 July 1978, along with the whole Daylesford line.

-The Tylden Railway Station building was moved one mile West of its original location and placed on bluestone footings, behind a circa 1860-70's Victorian house at the intersection of Chanters Lane and the Woodend- Trentham Road.
-In 2015/16, as part of controversial expansion of a bluestone mine on the edge of the Tylden township, New Zealand owned Multi National Corporation, Fulton Hogan, demolished the Victorian home, an adjoining historic Shearing shed and the Tylden Railway Station building, with an excavator, feeding the remains of all buildings through a tub grinder, turning it to mulch, where it still lies to this day.
-This is despite several attempts by locals in the region to relocate or save the building.
+The Tylden station building was moved about 1 mi west of its original location and placed on bluestone footings, behind a c.
+1860-70's Victorian house, at the intersection of Chanters Lane and the Woodend- Trentham Road.
+In 2015/16, as part of a controversial expansion of a bluestone mine on the edge of the Tylden township, New Zealand-owned multinational corporation, Fulton Hogan, demolished the Victorian home, an adjoining historic shearing shed and the Tylden station building, with an excavator, feeding the remains of the wooden buildings through a tub grinder, turning them into mulch.
+That was despite several attempts by locals to relocate or save the station building.

-The tracks have been dismantled, but a single platform embankment remains.
+The railway tracks have been dismantled, but the platform embankment remains.

-By 1969, the platform was 46m in length, and by 1975, the station was working under no-one-in-charge conditions.

-The station was 90.9 km from Spencer Street Station (Southern Cross railway station), via Carlsruhe.